RichCini/VIC-20-Reloaded/README.md

 cassette port), and the power switch is slightly different due to parts availability.
 I also added a small fuse on the keyboard connector to facilitate using it with an off-board PS/2 converter.

+Also, since the board is autorouted to a smaller footprint, circuit paths and keepout areas are different.